Friday 14.8.2020 460km Total: 460km 6h 9m Total: 6h 9m

 It was for the best that I left earlier than planned as I arrive in Karlskrona just an hour before final check-in on the ferry and that margin got to good use as I've never been so unlucky with picking a cue in my entire life.

-Half an hour later in the scorching sun I give up, break off and rides to the back of the only check-in that's now actually open.
+Half an hour later in the scorching sun I give up, break off and ride to the back of the only check-in that's now actually open.

 But the age a miracles are not over, finally the god damn van reverses out of the cue and traffic starts moving again so in a flash I'm back there.